andrewnguyeninovex/Inovex_Styling/README.md

 <-- NOT OK -->
 <Component {...objA, ...objB} />
 ```
-`This may seem like we're passing in an object but this is a syntax error`
+`This may seem like we're passing in a list of object but this is a syntax error`

 ### Props Passing - with destructuring vs props
 ```js